 - Contact the Campus Hub to set up an appointment with a Financial Aid Advisor to discuss your eligibility and obtain the form.

-- Obtain written approval from the Student Relations Coordinator for your College and written confirmation from the Minnesota State Mankato Office of the Registrar that assures the course(s) taken will transfer in and are officially acknowledged as applicable to your degree.
+- Obtain written approval from the Student Relations Coordinator for your College and written confirmation from the Minnesota State Mankato Office of the Registration and Academic Records that assures the course(s) taken will transfer in and are officially acknowledged as applicable to your degree.
 (Bring this to your financial aid appointment if possible).

 - Submit your completed Consortium Agreement form and all required information to the Campus Hub, in person, by email to email@example.com or by mail to Student Financial Services, 120 Wigley Administration Center, Mankato, MN 56001.

 - If a consortium is approved, you will need to have an official transcript sent to Minnesota State Mankato after the semester is over.

 - Watch for e-mail follow-up regarding the status of your Consortium Agreement.
 Confirm all requirements have been met for an approved agreement, or provide additional information as needed.
 Requests for financial aid eligibility will be denied if all requirements for an approved agreement are not met.

 A financial aid consortium agreement is needed to obtain eligibility for courses that require enrollment at another school.
 Additional financial aid eligibility may also be requested to cover the enrollment and travel costs associated with these programs.